-In the following Aetna Life Insurance Review we will explore the pros and cons of the company’s group life insurance.
+In the following Aetna Life Insurance Review we will explore the life insurance products offered by Aetna through the workplace.
 It is important to note at the outset that anyone considering group life insurance should consider it as supplemental to individually owned life insurance.

 Aetna was established more than 160 years ago in Connecticut.
 Since then, they’ve been helping people like you to find the right insurance.
 They offer more than just life insurance.
 Aetna also offers health, dental, international, vision, and supplemental insurance, among other insurance products.
 Aetna works with employers, healthcare professionals and individuals to offer great insurance coverage.